These are species that have been found but are not yet documented

 San Diego County

-- A breeding population has been reported at the San Diego Zoo.
-There is an iNaturalist record for the species, with a photo and a comment from Greg Pauly, Associate Curator of Herpetology at the Natural History Museum of Los Angeles County, who states: "There is a known population of this species established at the Reptile House."
+- A breeding population has been reported at the San Diego Zoo in Balboa Park, San Diego County.
+There are several iNaturalist records for the species there, most around the reptile house, with a photo and a comment from Greg Pauly, Associate Curator of Herpetology at the Natural History Museum of Los Angeles County, who states: "There is a known population of this species established at the Reptile House."
 There is also a specimen record in the NHMLA from the Reptile House.

 Orange County